Salorno Castle, also called Haderburg, is located in the most southern village of South Tyrol which is Salorno

 Guided tours for groups of 10 and more persons are offered all year round (on request).

-Salorno Castle stays open every year from Easter to early November, season start 2025 in April.
+Salorno Castle stays open from Easter to early November, season start 2024 on March 30.